 Spread the Foxtel love!

-This Foxtel Approved 2-Way Signal Splitter is the easiest and most cost effective way to split your incoming Foxtel signal to multiple Foxtel Boxes, iQ or iQ2 devices.
-This splitter uses a simple analog F-Type Coaxial design, so it can also be used to split the signal from your Aerial or any F-Type coaxial cable or device.
+This Foxtel approved 2-Way Signal Splitter is the easiest and most cost effective way to split your incoming Foxtel signal to multiple Foxtel boxes!
+This splitter uses a simple analog F-type coaxial design, so it can also be used to split the signal from your aerial or any F-type coaxial cable or device.

 - 5 Year Cable Chick Warranty

 - 1x Female F-Type Coaxial input, 2x F-Type Coaxial outputs

 - Protective Caps

 - Easily mounts to wooden surfaces (screws provided)

 - Australia's leading retailer of AV cables and tech accessories